profydev/prolog-app/README.md

 ### 1. Clone & Install

-This project is built with Next.js, TypeScript, Cypress & styled-components among others.
+This project is built with Next.js, TypeScript, Cypress & SCSS modules among others.
 To start working on the project, first clone the repository on your local machine and install the dependencies.

 ```bash
 npm install